PorktoberRevolution/ReStocked/README.md

 ### Restock+

 We believe that there are a number of places where KSP is missing key parts - for example, where a stack class is missing parts that exist in other classes.
-Restock+ aims to create parts that fill this niche, and is a wholly optional project
+Restock+ aims to create parts that fill this niche, and is a wholly optional project.

 ## Contributors

+* Chris Adderley (Nertea)
+* Beale
+* Andrew Cassidy
+* Passinglurker

 If you want to contribute, contact us.